With a floor that stretches over 8 feet long, you’ll have plenty of room to stretch out – no matter what your height.

-The Skyscape Trekker for 2018 is now constructed with 100% Silicone coated Polyester material.
-The Canopy is 20D material and the floor has been constructed with 40D material for additional strength.
+The Skyscape Trekker is constructed with 100% Silicone coated Polyester material.
+The Canopy is 20D material and the floor has been constructed with 40D material for additional strength now available in a dark, olive green colorway.
 The canopy stretch has been decreased along with the packed volume.
+The Skyscape Trekker now features longer 1.8 mm cord rear guy outs (not shown in photos) which provide improved interior height at the foot and increased ventilation at the rear.
+The updated Trekker now features the same cord and tension lock system on the vestibules.

-All Skyscape models utilize a dual fixed length 45" or 115 cm pole support structure.
-We offer two optional pole types, Aluminum or Carbon Fiber.
-While both poles work well with the Trekker, the Aluminum poles are more affordable, while our Carbon Fiber poles are half the weight of the Aluminum poles.
+All Skyscape models utilize a dual fixed length 45" or 115 cm pole support structure to create an A-frame like structure.
+This can be achieved through the use of trekking poles or our collapsible Aluminum and Carbon Fiber Poles (Sold Separately).
+While both poles work well with the Scout, the Aluminum poles are more lower in price, while our Carbon Fiber poles are half the weight.

 The dual pole structure is slightly offset from the center of the tent.
 The offset yields extra headroom when lying down, reducing that claustrophobic feeling.
 Further, it allows the Skyscape to be extremely rigid when guyed out, creating a structure capable of riding out the worst storms.